How to get involved in World Leukemia Day

 What does leukaemia mean to you?
 Does it mean walking with an invisible illness everyday?
 Or perhaps being told by others you have ‘the good cancer.’

 Across the world over 437,000 people are diagnosed with leukemia every year.
-On 4th September 2022, World Leukemia Day, we're asking you to help us raise more awareness of leukemia.
+On the 4th of September 2023, World Leukemia Day, we're asking you to help us raise more awareness of leukemia.
 Our topic this year: what leukemia means to you.

 So, what does leukemia mean to you?
 Help us raise more awareness and fill out the form by clicking the button below.